 The CGC produces pioneering impact-oriented research that cuts across disciplines and methodologies to unveil the complexity of emerging technologies such as Artificial Intelligence, Big Data, Blockchain, and Robotics, and explore its potential threats and contributions to society.

 Moreover, the CGC also runs a number of executive programs on emerging tech for public institutions and companies interested in expanding their understanding of disruptive trends, and a series of outreach activities aimed at improving the general public’s awareness and agency over the coming changes.
 All this for one purpose: to help building a more prosperous and sustainable society for all.

-The Center hosts a number of transdisciplinary, and cutting-edge research programs designed to expand our understanding of some of the most pressing challenges of our time and generate policy options to tackle them.
+We host a number of cutting-edge, transdisciplinary research programs designed to broaden our understanding of some of the most pressing challenges of our time, and generate the right policy options to tackle them.

 We offer training programs for the senior management of private companies, international organizations and governments who want to understand, anticipate, and manage technological change.